nethoundsh/hashchecker/README.md

 Cache writes are atomic — data is written to a temporary file first, then renamed into place.
 This prevents a crash mid-write from corrupting your cache.

 By default, cached results are valid for 7 days.
+"Not found" results (VirusTotal 404) are also cached — if you upload a file to VirusTotal and want to re-check it before the cache expires, use `-refresh`.

 To force a fresh lookup:

 ```bash
 hashchecker -refresh /path/to/file